 In comparing the investment requirements under the E-2 visa with the minimum investment requirements of an EB-5, an experienced San Francisco E-2 visa lawyer notes that the investment requirements under the E-2 visa are significantly lower.
-As a result, the E-2 visa is often more appealing to those living outside the country.

 While there are several provisions that must be met in order to qualify for an E-2 visa, perhaps one of the most important is the “substantial” amount of capital that must be invested in the business or enterprise.